Technische Universität Wien

 - Organization co-chair of the next Workshop on Graph Classes, Optimization, and Width Parameters (GROW 2019), to be held in Vienna.

-- Chair of the award committee of the 2018 VCLA International Student Awards.
+- Award Committee Co-Chair of the VCLA International Student Awards.

 - Program Committee member of the 27th International Joint Conference on Articial Intelligence and the 23rd European Conference on Articial Intelligence (IJCAI-ECAI-2018).